KArtu: Platform

-KArtu is a left-wing party and presents itself as "an alternative to the dominant, purely right-wing politics and doctrine of neoliberal capitalism".
-It supports shortening the work week, first to 32 hours and later to 28 hours, encouraging the expansion of trade unions, progressive taxes on corporations, businesses and high-income landlords, reducing food prices, regulating the housing market by setting rent caps, and expanding women's rights and LGBT rights in Lithuania.
-It promotes the creation of economic democracy by promoting worker cooperatives instead of private ownership.
+KArtu was a left-wing party and presents itself as "an alternative to the dominant, purely right-wing politics and doctrine of neoliberal capitalism".
+It supported shortening the work week, first to 32 hours and later to 28 hours, encouraging the expansion of trade unions, progressive taxes on corporations, businesses and high-income landlords, reducing food prices, regulating the housing market by setting rent caps, and expanding women's rights and LGBT rights in Lithuania.
+It promoted the creation of economic democracy by promoting worker cooperatives instead of private ownership.

-It supports Lithuania's membership in NATO and the European Union, and the strengthening of national defense.
-It supports Ukraine in the Russo-Ukrainian War and, alongside the Trade Union "May 1st", agitates for debt forgiveness to Ukraine, as well as harsher sanctions and support to the labor movement in Ukraine.
-It condemns Israel's actions against Palestinians and supports a two-state solution based on the 1967 borders.
+It supported Lithuania's membership in NATO and the European Union, and the strengthening of national defense.
+It supported Ukraine in the Russo-Ukrainian War and, alongside the Trade Union "May 1st", agitated for debt forgiveness to Ukraine, as well as harsher sanctions and support to the labor movement in Ukraine.
+It condemned Israel's actions against Palestinians and supports a two-state solution based on the 1967 borders.